 Features of Miss Kim Lilacs

-The 'Miss Kim' cultivar is sometimes called a dwarf, but that can be misleading.
+The Miss Kim cultivar is sometimes called a dwarf, but that's misleading.
 At maturity, it can attain a height of 4 to 9 feet, with a spread of 5 to 7 feet.
 So at the upper end of those ranges, the shrub will hardly qualify as tiny.
-Nonetheless, one of the selling points of the cultivar is that it is a smaller shrub than the common or "French" lilac (Syringa vulgaris), the standard against which other lilacs are judged.
+"Compact" would be a better description for it.

 In terms of branching pattern, some plants will have three main branches, others two; still others will have but one.
 Thus there can be quite a bit of variation, based on:

-- How the plant was shaped at the nursery.
+- How the plant was shaped at the nursery

-- Growing conditions.
+- Growing conditions

-- Mishaps (such as branches being lost from storm damage).
+- Mishaps (such as branches being lost from storm damage)

-- How you prune.
+- How you prune

 Native to Manchuria, the recommended growing zones for this bush are 3 to 8.

-Other Manchurian types include:
+Other types in the pubescens species include: